How to Protect the Safety of Vulnerable Road Users

 Though it’s not always immediately clear to those behind the wheel of a motor vehicle, roadways are used by more than just automobiles.

-Walkers, runners, skaters, cyclists, scooter riders and more are all examples of vulnerable road users (VRU)—people who aren’t in vehicles but are using the roads to get where they’re going nonetheless.
-We spoke with Kurt Holzer, a personal injury attorney in Boise, about vulnerable road users, and how both cyclists and drivers can make the roads a safe space for all.
+Walkers, runners, skaters, cyclists, scooter riders, and more are all examples of vulnerable road users (VRU)—people who aren’t in vehicles but are using the roads to get where they’re going nonetheless.
+We spoke with Kurt Holzer, a personal injury attorney in Boise, about vulnerable road users and how both cyclists and drivers can make the roads a safe space for all.

-Who is a Vulnerable Road User?
+Who Is a Vulnerable Road User?

-The idea is that the roads are actually shared-use public space.
+The idea is that the roads are actually shared-use public spaces.
 We’ve moved away from that.
 The current environment is cars going one way and cars going the other way.
-This idea says, ‘Hold on: The reality is that cars and trucks are not the only things that use are roadways.
+This idea says, ‘Hold on: The reality is that cars and trucks are not the only things that use roadways.
 So how do we create an environment for those people that recognizes their right to use it, and establishes ground rules for those in cars and trucks?’

 Has Idaho Adopted a Vulnerable Road User Law?

 We have not adopted it.
 It’s one of these things that’s been discussed a couple of times.
-It takes time, education, understanding, exposure.
+It takes time, education, understanding, and exposure.
 There may be an effort this year to reinvigorate the concept of an Idaho version of a vulnerable road user statute.

 Kurt D. Holzer